Certificate in Kurdish Studies

 • A resume with two listed academic references

 Students should submit their application to firstname.lastname@example.org.
-The application deadline for Spring 2021 is October 30, 2020.
+The application deadline for Spring 2022 is November 6, 2021.
 A committee of UCF faculty will select the fellow.
-The winner will be announced November 20, 2020 at the KPSP’s Kurdish Forum.
+The winner will be announced at the KPSP’s Kurdish Forum on November 17, 2021.

 Sophia Griement – Fall 2020